masher92/GEOG_5790/Assignment2/ReadMe.md

 Installation of these packages on Windows may fail, in which case it is recommended to:
 * Dowload Shapely from [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely) according to your PC specifications and run the cmd in the folder it downloads to, typing: pip install Shapely-1.6.4.post1-cp37-cp37m-win_amd64.whl
 * Type "conda install -c conda-forge geopandas" into the cmd for geopandas.

-* The program is also required to convert the projection of the data provided.
-Following the installation procedure followed above currently this runs into an error when attempting to convert the projection with 'to_crs'.
-This has not yet been resolved.
+Using the installation procedure outlined above the program may still run into an error when attempting to convert the data projection using 'to_crs'.
+This issue has not yet been resolved.

 ## How to use
 The tool can be executed using "RunProgram.py" either using the [command line](https://www.pythoncentral.io/execute-python-script-file-shell/) or opening the [Python IDLE](https://www.pitt.edu/~naraehan/python3/getting_started_win_first_try.html) or [Spyder](https://www.spyder-ide.org/) and pressing F5.